loader

 Reverse Shoulder Replacement

-FAQs by Reverse Shoulder Replacement
+FAQs related to Reverse Shoulder Replacement

 A total reverse shoulder replacement is a surgical procedure used to treat severe shoulder conditions like rotator cuff tear arthropathy or advanced osteoarthritis.
 It involves reversing the shoulder joint's natural anatomy by placing a metal ball on the socket side and a plastic socket on the ball side.
 This procedure is more complex and invasive than a traditional shoulder replacement, with a longer recovery period and higher risk of complications like infection, nerve injury, or implant loosening.
 However, it can provide significant pain relief and improved function for individuals with severely damaged or absent rotator cuffs.
 It’s important to discuss the potential risks and benefits with your surgeon before proceeding.